 What Are Family Goals?

-A goal is simply something you "aspire to do or wish to do," so a family goal is something you want to do together with all the members of your household, or family.
-Family goals should incorporate working together and growing together in a way that's enjoyable or beneficial for everyone.
+A goal is simply something you "aspire to do or wish to do," so a family goal is something you want to do together with all the members of your household or family.
+Family goals should incorporate working together and growing together in an enjoyable or beneficial way for everyone.

 Types of Goals for Your Family